Phi X 174: Biotechnology

-Synthetic Biology
+Synthetic biology

 The ΦX174 genome was the first phage to be cloned in yeast, which provides a convenient drydock for genome modifications. ΦX174 was also the first genome to be fully decompressed, having all gene overlaps removed.
 The effect of these changes resulted in significantly reduced host attachment, protein expression dysregulation, and heat sensitivity.

+The genome was used as the starting point for an experiment in genome generation using a genomic AI, Evo, in which thousands of candidate genomes for similar phages were generated.
+After filtering, 285 of these were synthesised and tested against E. coli bacteria.
+16 were found to be viable.